tobias-barakaa/what-happens-when/README.rst

 ``window manager`` in turn sends the character to the focused window.
 The graphical API of the window  that receives the character prints the appropriate font symbol in the appropriate focused field.

+// continuation
+Handling the Enter Key in X Window System (X11):

+In the X Window System (X11), which is commonly used in Unix-like operating systems, including Linux, the handling of the Enter keypress involves several components and layers.

+When a graphical X server is running, it uses a generic event driver called "evdev" (Event Device) to capture input events from devices, including keyboards.
+The "evdev" driver provides a unified interface for input devices.

+The X server employs keymaps and rules specific to its configuration to map keycodes to scancodes.
+Keycodes represent the physical keys on the keyboard, while scancodes represent the sequence of electrical signals generated when a key is pressed.

+Once the X server has completed the scancode mapping for the key pressed (in this case, the Enter key), it has the information needed to interpret the keypress correctly.

+The X server communicates with the window manager (also known as the "window decorator") that is currently managing the graphical interface.
+Popular window managers in the X11 environment include DWM, Metacity, i3, and many others.

+The window manager receives the keypress event from the X server and determines which window is currently focused or active.

+The window manager then forwards the keypress event to the focused window, which is typically the application or program currently in use.

+Within the graphical application, the graphical application programming interface (API) processes the received character.
+It uses the font and rendering capabilities provided by the X11 system to display the appropriate font symbol or character in the focused field.

+For example, if you are typing in a text editor or a terminal window, the X11 system ensures that the Enter keypress results in the appropriate behavior, such as inserting a newline character or executing a command.

+The graphical API of the application takes care of rendering the character on the screen, updating the user interface, and responding to the Enter keypress based on the context of the application.

 Parse URL
 ---------